codacy-badger/virtool.pathoscope/README.md

-`virtool.nuvs`
+`virtool.pathoscope`
 ==============

-A Python package for running NuVs analysis in several environments.
+A Python package for running Pathoscope analysis as implemented in Virtool in several environments.

-NuVs is a bioinformatics pipeline for novel virus sequence candidates in Illumina libraries.
+Virtool Pathoscope is a bioinformatics pipeline for identifying known viruses from a reference database in Illumina libraries.

 [![Build Status](https://travis-ci.com/virtool/virtool.pathoscope.svg?branch=master)](https://travis-ci.com/virtool/virtool.nuvs)